-The purpose of these policies is to preserve and maintain the historic resources through re use while minimizing their loss due to demolition or decay.
+The purpose of this goal is to preserve and maintain the historic resources through re-use while minimizing their loss due to demolition or decay.

 Land Use Goal 6.
-Preservation and enhancement of the City's historic buildings, streets and districts.
+The City of Compton will preserve and enhance the City's historic buildings, streets, and districts.

-- Land Use Policy 6.1.
-Identify, document and evaluate the significance of individual historic and cultural resources of the City. - Land Use Policy 6.2.
-Encourage and promote the adaptive reuse of Compton's historic resources. - Land Use Policy 6.3.
-Where restrictions on permitted uses make it unlikely that worthy structures can be preserved such zoning restrictions may be relaxed particularly if the proposed use would not adversely affect surrounding properties.
+- □ Land Use Policy 6.1.
+Identify, document and evaluate, through a Historic Resource Study, the significance of individual historic and cultural resources of the City. - ☐ Land Use Policy 6.2.
+Encourage and promote the adaptive reuse of Compton's historic resources. - □ Land Use Policy 6.3.
+Where zoning restrictions on permitted uses can make it unlikely that worthy structures can be preserved, such zoning restrictions may be relaxed particularly if the proposed use would not adversely affect surrounding properties.